Logistics & Freight

 Frequently asked questions

-Their goal is to improve cross-border e-commerce logistics, making it faster, more scalable, and easier for merchants to ship into and out of the Asia-Pacific region, especially in light of new <a href="/tag/eu-customs/">EU customs</a> regulations.
+The main goal is to strengthen cross-border e-commerce logistics between Singapore and the Asia-Pacific region, improving delivery performance, scalability, and market access for merchants, especially in light of upcoming <a href="/tag/eu-customs/">EU customs</a> regulations.

 Worth sharing?